Sveafertil Project: Impact of Medical Treatments on the Ovary

 Fertility preservation

-Ovaries together with immature eggs develop early during fetal development before birth.
-Therefore, a newborn girl has already a stock of immature eggs in her ovaries.
+Ovaries together with immature eggs develop early during foetal development before birth.
+Therefore, a newborn girl already has a reserve of immature eggs in her ovaries.
 These eggs remain immature until she reaches puberty when the body’s hormonal system becomes active and stimulates maturation of eggs.
-Consequently, puberty is an important factor when fertility preservation is planned.
-If the patient has undergone puberty, the possibility to collect mature eggs to preserve fertility should be considered.
+For this reason, pubertal development is an important consideration when planning fertility preservation.
+If the patient has gone through puberty, the possibility to collect mature eggs to preserve fertility should be considered.
 If the patient has not gone through puberty, there are no mature eggs available, and the only option to preserve fertility is to collect and cryopreserve a piece of ovarian tissue that contains immature eggs.

 Sometimes ovarian tissue is collected for fertility preservation in adult women too.
 For example, if cancer treatments must be started immediately, ovarian tissue collection is the only procedure that can be performed rapidly because collection of mature eggs takes several weeks.
-A piece of ovarian tissue is surgically removed and stored in -180 °C. When the woman has recovered from cancer and wishes for pregnancy, the frozen ovarian tissue can be thawed and transplanted back.
-There are over 130 babies born after ovarian tissue transplantation in the world.
+A small piece of ovarian tissue is surgically removed and stored at -180 °C. When the woman has recovered from her disease and wishes for pregnancy, the frozen ovarian tissue can be thawed and transplanted back.
+More than 200 babies have been born worldwide following ovarian tissue transplantation.
 The method is now considered established clinical routine for adult women.
-However, information on the suitability of this procedure for young girls is limited.
-There are only two known cases where ovarian tissue collected from girls have led to pregnancies after transplantation.
-In these cases, the girls were around 10 years old when the ovarian tissue was removed.
-We do not know if the method works for even younger patients.
-Importantly, tissue transplantation is not an option for all patients because the tissue may contain cancer cells that could return to the patient.
+However, information on the suitability of this procedure for young girls, especially before puberty, is limited.
+To date, only three reported cases have resulted in pregnancies after transplantation of ovarian tissue that was collected during childhood.
+In these cases, the girls were around 9-14 years old when the ovarian tissue was removed for freezing.
+It is not yet known whether the method is effective for even younger patients.
+Importantly, tissue transplantation is not an option for all patients because the tissue may contain cancer cells that could cause the disease to return.
 This is the case for blood cancers like leukemias and lymphomas.
 For these patients, maturation of eggs in the laboratory could be an option in the future.
 However, no such method exists today.

 Sveafertil Setup

-Sveafertil is dedicated to patients between 1 and 17 years of age who fit the inclusion and exclusion criteria.
-Girls before puberty in very high risk of infertility, and adolescents after puberty in high risk of infertility, can be included to the study if the doctor judges that there is no increased risk for surgical complications.
-The risk for infertility is determined by international guidelines that are based on treatments, not diagnoses.
+Sveafertil is open to patients between 1 and 17 years of age who meet the study’s inclusion and exclusion criteria.
+Girls before puberty who are at very high risk of infertility, and adolescents after puberty who are at high risk of infertility, may be included in the study if the doctor judges that there is no increased risk for surgical complications.
+The risk of infertility is assessed according to recommendations from the Nordic Society of Paediatric Haematology and Oncology (NOPHO) and Swedish national guidelines that are based on treatments, not diagnoses.
 Fertility consultation is provided to the family, and information about Sveafertil is provided.
-Families who wish to participate sign the consent forms together with their daughter.
-A piece of one ovary is surgically removed under general anesthesia and sent immediately to Karolinska University Hospital in Stockholm.
-Two thirds of the tissue will be clinically cryopreserved for the child.
-This piece is reserved for her possible future fertility treatments and cannot be used in research.
-The remaining piece is given to research that is carried out by Dr. Damdimopoulou’s research group at Karolinska Institutet.
+Families who wish to participate provide informed consent together with their daughter.
+A piece of ovarian tissue is surgically removed under general anaesthesia and sent immediately to Karolinska University Hospital in Stockholm.
+Two-thirds of the tissue piece is clinically cryopreserved and stored for the child’s potential future fertility treatment.
+The remaining one-third of the piece is given to research that is carried out by Prof. Damdimopoulou’s research group at Karolinska Institutet.

 The main research questions in Sveafertil are:

-- What kind of cells is child ovarian tissue made of?
+- What types of cells are found in the ovaries of children?
 Are these cells similar to those in adult ovarian tissue?

 - How similar are the immature eggs in child ovaries compared to those in adult ovaries?

-- In what way is the ovarian tissue damaged by treatments?
+- How is ovarian tissue affected by medical treatments?

 - Can immature eggs from child ovaries be matured in the laboratory?